-Mary has been married to husband Rick for 44 years.
+Mary has been married to husband Rick since they were both 19.
 Rick is employed by CTI Mobilcomm.
 They have 3 children and 6 grandchildren.
 Mary most enjoys spending time with her family and working outdoors.

 Mary was appointed Butler County Clerk of Courts in January, 2011.
 In 2012, Mary won election for a full term in office in overwhelming fashion, winning almost every precinct in the county.
 In 2016, Mary was retained to the position by the voters, this time having no opposition.

 Prior to becoming Clerk, Mary served 22 years in the General Division of the Butler County Court of Common Pleas, rising to the position of Manager of Court Administration.
 Additionally, Mary has served as a Board Member for the Butler County Board of Elections, as President of the Butler County Automatic Data Processing Board, is an Associate Member of the Fraternal Order of Police, and a member of the NRA.
 Mary also serves on the Advisory Board of LifeSpan, and on the Board of New Life Mission.

 Mary is a strong conservative Republican, having served as a State Central Committee Representative, County Republican Party Central Committee Chair, County Republican Party Regional Chair, as well as a long serving Central Committee Member.
 Along with these prominent roles in the Republican Party, she has served in various offices, such as former President of the Middletown Area Republican Club and President of the Butler County Young Republicans.